Criteria

 • Children who are (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions in accordance with Section 22 of the Children Act 1989, at the time an application for a school place is made.

-2. Places are offered to those able to provide written evidence from a suitably qualified person such as a doctor, social worker or educational welfare officer at the time of application of particular social or medical needs which can only be met most appropriately by attendance at Grey Court.
-Circumstances cannot be taken into account unless information is provided at the time of application and failure to provide such information at that stage may therefore affect whether or not the children are allocated places at the preferred schools.
+2. Places are offered to those able to provide written evidence from a suitably qualified person such as a doctor, social worker or educational welfare officer, of particular social or medical needs which can only be met most appropriately by attendance at Grey Court School.
+You must submit supporting documentary evidence at the time of application.
+This will be forwarded to the school.
+This evidence must confirm the circumstances of the case, why the child can only attend Grey Court School and why no other school could meet the child's needs.
+Circumstances cannot be taken into account unless information is provided at the time of application.
+Failure to provide such information at that stage will therefore affect whether or not a child is allocated a place at the preferred school.
 All information submitted will be regarded as confidential.

-3. Places are offered to those with a brother or sister attending the school at the time of admission, including adopted, foster, step or half siblings living at the same address.
+3. Places are offered to those with a brother or sister attending the school, including the sixth form, at the time of admission, including adopted, foster, step or half siblings living at the same address.

-4. Children, by which is meant full, step, half and adopted siblings living in the same household, of staff directly employed by Grey Court School for two years or more before the admission application and at the point of admission.
+4. Children, by which is meant full, step, half and adopted siblings living in the same household, of staff currently substantively employed by Grey Court School or recruited to fill a vacant substantive post for which there is a demonstrable skills shortage.

 Notes